Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective

-Our results show high correlation between hub and authority countries.
-In particular, we are able to identify a set of actors that occupies a privileged position in the \smn, being both important hubs and central authorities, since they are able to attract researchers and, at the same time, to provide scientist to the most prestigious states.
-Moreover, the majority of the central countries in the \smn shares similar characteristics/patterns of their local neighborhood/cluster.
-External factors, e.g., regulations, political alliances, investments in research, development, and education, are expected to play an important role in such results and to add an additional layer of complexity that deserves to be further investigated.
+Our results show a high correlation between hub and authority countries.
+In particular, we are able to identify a set of countries that occupies a privileged position in the \smn, being both important hubs and central authorities, since they are able to receive researchers and, at the same time, to provide scientists to the most attractive countries.
+This finding probably contradicts the common perception that countries attracting researchers are not good providers, and vice versa.
+Also, we observe that heterogeneity in the local neighbourhood leads countries with very different social and economic background to reach similar hub or authority scores over the years.
+External factors, e.g., regulations, political alliances, investments in research, development, and education, are expected to play an important role in such results and to add an additional layer of complexity that deserves to be investigated further.

-By this paper, we provide the following contributions: \begin{itemize} \item using \ public profiles as data source, we model the scientific migration phenomenon by means of a temporal weighted directed network (Section~\ref{sec:dataset}); \item we employ the weighted hyperlink-induced topic search algorithm to identify hubs and authorities of the \smn\ and compare it with other local and global approaches (Section~\ref{sec:role}); \item we characterize the local patterns and characteristics of successors of hubs and predecessors of authorities to derive the motivations behind the \hits\ algorithm (Section~\ref{sec:local}); \item by means of network visualization, we show how to evince the temporal evolution of the local patterns/characteristics of selected hubs and authorities (Section~\ref{sec:case}). \end{itemize} Related work is discussed in the next section (Section~\ref{sec:background}), while Section~\ref{sec:conclusions} concludes the paper and proposes interesting directions for future work.